csdhackathon/LIforMarketingDemo/README.md

 # Pitney Bowes SMB Hackathon

-### Sample App showcasing consumption of [Pitney Bowes Location Based Narketing APIs]
+### Sample App showcasing consumption of [Pitney Bowes Location Based Marketing APIs]

 ### Use Case
 Behavioral and Demographic Insights on visitors of a Business Location